 3. Can YouTube detect bought views and subscribers?

 A view-selling service CAN operate undetected, but channels buying views can often be easy to spot either through viewbot-generated activity or through anomalous viewership statistics (e.g., a huge and sudden spike in the number of subscribers).

 Most view-selling services state that all bought views, comments and subscribers come from real people and are spread out over a period of time to avoid detection and will therefore be impossible to detect.
 However, this kind of business is already kind of shady—the business model is, after all, based on deception—so it is difficult to trust such statements 100%.
 Can you really guarantee that the human viewers the services hire always follow their instructions to the letter and will never take shortcuts?
 Can you guarantee that YouTube will not update it’s monitoring methods to catch behaviors that now go unseen?

 It’s kind of like steroid use.
 Does it work?
 Yes.
 Can it be detected?
 Yes, if you are not careful.
 Can one evade detection?
 Yes, until the detection methods catch up with the doping methods.
-Is it worthwhile?
 Is it worth the risk?

 4. Is buying views an effective way to build up a channel?

 To a certain extent, it does work.
 You will get those bought views, but will it lead to more views down the road?